yofabronecoforo/C6EGHV/README.md

 - Type (alphabetical by individual reward subtype, then grouped by parent reward type)
 - Rarity (alphabetical by individual reward subtype, then ascending by rarity tier)

-Disabling all available reward(s) via the picker will cause the "No Goody Huts" game option to be implicitly enabled.
+Disabling all available reward(s) via the picker will automatically cause the "No Goody Huts" game option to be enabled.

 The tooltip for the Goody Hut picker reflects the source(s) of its content based on the selected ruleset and/or any currently available known content as calculated at game launch.
 Its button text reflects the total amount of available items(s) when all items in the picker are selected.
 - This functionality extends to the built-in City-States, Leaders, and Natural Wonders pickers.